Home / Blog / -

 2. Data Mapping: Implement a data mapping exercise to understand where and how data flows within and outside your organization.

 3. Leverage Technology: Use AI and machine learning to automate data management and comply with regulations efficiently.
+Consider Raidu’s deployment models for flexibility across regions.

 4. Partner with Experts: Engage with legal and tech experts to ensure your data strategies align with the requirements of a multi-LLM world.